 ABOUT JEREMY FLOHR

 Jeremy Flohr (Utrecht, 1984) is filmmaker and visual storyteller.
-Whether Jeremy produces filmportraits, poetryfilms or documentaries, his work is at the intersection of colonial history, personal stories and social themes.
+His work is at the intersection of colonial history, personal stories and social themes.

-Intrigued by inspiring people and their personal stories of marginal groups; with his sensitive feel for storytelling and unique eye as a filmmaker, Jeremy keeps uncovering stories the world needs to know, or better yet, to see.
+Intrigued by inspiring people and their personal stories of historically marginalized groups; with his sensitive feel for storytelling and unique eye as a filmmaker, Jeremy keeps uncovering stories the world needs to know, needs to hear, or better yet, needs to see.

-2020 Waterlooplein.
+2020-2021 (October - February) Waterlooplein.
 De buurt binnenstebuiten.
-Jewish historical museum, Amsterdam (with Riboet) (October - Februari 2021)
+Jewish historical museum, Amsterdam (with Riboet)

-2022 Jangan Lupa, Winner International Poetryfilm Festival Weimar (poetry by Robin Block)
+2022 Winner best poetryfilm, Jangan Lupa, International Poetryfilm Festival Weimar (poetry by Robin Block)

-2021 Jangan Lupa, Winner Dutch Poetryfilm Festival (poetry by Robin block)
+2021 Winner best poetryfilm, Jangan Lupa, Dutch Poetryfilm Festival (poetry by Robin block)